appscode/blog/content/post/gke-mariadb/index.md

 mariadb.kubedb.com/sample-mariadb   10.6.4    Ready    7m21s
 ```

-> We have successfully deployed MariaDB in GKE.
+> We have successfully deployed MariaDB Standalone in GKE.
 Now we can exec into the container to use the database.

 ### Accessing Database Through CLI